runlevel5/ruby-journal-source/source/_posts/2014-04-21-how-to-write-custom-serializer-for-activerecord-number-serialize.markdown

 ### Summary

 For most of common cases, you probably don't have to worry about custom serializer.
 But the power is there if you ever need it.
+For example, having custom data type column like Array or Set which comes very handy.

 Please remember that `serialzie` takes the serializer class name as the second argument and the serializer must have 2 methods `load` and `dump`.

 That's all folks.
 Keep on learning!